SofianeTanji/Dyle.jl/src/oracles/README.md

 # Oracle Module

-This directory implements the computational interface for mathematical functions in Dyle.jl.
+This directory implements the computational interface for mathematical functions in Argo.jl.
 It provides a flexible system for registering, combining, and using computational capabilities ("oracles") of functions.

 ## Components